armandogj1/Appttendance/README.md

 SHEETID=xxxxxxxxxxxxxxxxxxxxxx
 ```
+* Include the necessary permission files either using the heroku dashboard or the CLI.
 * Create a google sheet and share it with the app by using the service email on the browser and including the sheetId from the url.
 Save it as an env variable.
+* Include students names in the first column

 ![SHEETID](readmeFiles/sheetId.png)